PeerAssets/peerassets-rfcs/0005-on-chain-voting-protocol-proposal.md

 ### Weighting vote with PA card days

-Voting can also be weighted with so called "card days", as explained in PeerAssets whitepaper:
+Voting can also be weighted with so called "card days", as explained in PeerAssets whitepaper <sup>[1]</sup>:
 ```
 Card age is a term derived from "coin age" used in Peercoin and it represents a product of quantity of the tokens and days they have been idle.
 In PeerAssets context card age is a product of the card balance and the time which card has spent being immovable with that address.